bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 ## Format of Incoming Commands for Connection Management

-For your own implementation of the Push & Pull protocol, ensure to handle control commands.
+For your own implementation of the Push & Pull protocol, ensure you handle control commands.

 ### channel_expire

-Command about the expiration of the channel's operation time.
+Command about the expiration of the channel's lifetime.

 ```json
 {